 Course creators most commonly use the term “mobile learning” to describe the technology of mobile devices and apps that educators utilize in the classroom.
 However, it can also refer to the use of mobile technology to facilitate always-on learning.

 Creating Content For Mobile Learning

-It is a prevalent misperception that educators can easily convert e-learning resources to mobile learning courses.
+It is a prevalent misperception that educators can easily convert eLearning resources to mobile learning courses.
 During the transition, however, they must rethink the entire instructional design.
-To create a gratifying, visually and cognitively rewarding user experience, mobile learning necessitates minimalism, an emphasis on granular design, and instructionally sound design.
+To create a gratifying and a visually and cognitively rewarding user experience, mobile learning necessitates minimalism, an emphasis on granular design, and instructionally sound design.